solana-labs/example-messagefeed/README.md

 ## Prediction Polls

 Polls propose a question and 2 option to choose from.
 They allow users to wager tokens on which answer will be the most popular.
 The winning side gets to split up the losers' wagers!

 Polls are stored in a single Collection account on Solana.
 The Collection account contains a list of public keys for the Poll accounts.

 In addition to the display text, each poll also has an expiration block height and 2 tally keys for tracking wagers.

 Tally Accounts record wagers for a particular poll option.
-When the poll expires, they are used to distribute winnings.
+When the poll expires, they are used to distribute winnings

 ### Creating a poll
 To create a new poll, a User Account is required.
 Similar to posting messages, the user account is retrieved from the server.

 1. The user signs in and fetches the prediction poll program id and the current collection key.
 1. The user inputs the poll header and options as well as a block timeout which will be added to the current block height to compute the poll expiration.
 1. A Transaction is constructed with instructions for creating the poll account and 2 tally accounts and an instruction for initializing the poll with the text and timeout.
 1. Solana then creates the accounts and the prediction poll program processes the poll initialization instruction to set the poll account data.

 ### Voting
 Voting on a poll involves a token wager which will be transferred to the poll account and recorded in the poll account data.

 1. A user selects a poll option and chooses an appropriate token wager
 1. A Transaction is constructed with instructions to create a one-off account with a balance equal to the token wager and submit a vote.
 1. The prediction poll program then drains the one-off account balance and records the wager in the poll account and the selected option tally account.

 ### Claim winnings
 Once the poll expires, anyone can trigger the distribution of the winnings.

 1. Transaction is created which references all of the winning wager keys in a claim instruction.
 1. The prediction poll program verifies that the poll has expired and then drains the poll account balance and proportionally distributes the tokens to the winners according to their wagers.

+### Limitations
+- The number of polls in a collection is limited to the size of the Collection account data
+- The number of participants in a tally are limited by the size of the Tally account data as well as the maximum size of a transaction.
+Serialized transactions must fit inside the MTU size of 1280 bytes.

 ## Getting Started